rtm/upward/README.md

 ### Basic architecture

-The Upward framework is based around
+The Upward library is based around

- 1. **Upwardables**, values which observe themselves
+ 1. **Upwardable values**, values which observe themselves

- 1. **Upwardable functions**, both built-in and user-defined, which take and return upwardables
+ 1. **Upwardable functions**, both built-in and user-defined, which take and return upwardables and recompute themselves

- 1. **Upwardable objects**, whose properties are upwardables
+ 1. **Upwardable objects**, whose properties are upwardables and observe themselves

 Other features include: